Receiver-Device-Independent Quantum Key Distribution Protocols: Protocols

 Alice prepares states from a set of $n$ single-qubit states $\{\ket{\psi_x}\}_{x=0}^{n-1}$ with

 for some given $\theta$.
 Following the general protocol outlined above, to encode the raw key bit Alice chooses a pair of integers $\mathbf{r}=(r_0,r_1)$ with $0\leq r_0 < r_1 \leq n-1$, among ${n \choose 2}$ possible pairs.
 For a key bit $k$, Alice sets $x=r_k$.
 Note that every state $x$ can encode the bit value $0$ or $1$.
 Alice sends $\ket{\psi_{x=r_k}}$ via the quantum channel to Bob.
 Bob has $y=0,\dots,n-1$ measurements and each measurement has a binary output $b=0,1$.
 The output $b=1$ corresponds to a projection onto $\ket{\psi_y}$ while $b=0$ corresponds to the projection on the orthogonal subspace $\id -\ketbra{\psi_y}{\psi_y}$.
 If Bob observes $b=0$, he can with certainty exclude the state $x=y$.
 We refer to the rounds where $b=0$ as conclusive rounds.
 If the round is conclusive, Bob asks Alice to reveal $\mathbf{r}$.
 If $y=r_0$ or $y=r_1$, Bob is able to infer the raw key bit and announces to Alice that the round is successful; otherwise he tells Alice to discard the round.

-The performance of this protocol, with respect to noise and loss, is described below in Section~\ref{sec:qubitSecAnal}.
-Moreover, in Section~\ref{sec:analyticBounds} we show that this protocol is optimal within RDI-QKD protocols in the sense that it yields a positive key rate for any $\eta>\frac{1}{n}$, arbitrarily close to the threshold of $1/n$ beyond which no secret key can be established.
+The security analysis of this protocol in the presence of noise and loss, is described below in Section~\ref{sec:qubitSecAnal}.
+Moreover, in Section~\ref{sec:analyticBounds} we show that this protocol is optimal within RDI-QKD protocols in the sense that it yields a positive key rate for any $\eta>\frac{1}{n}$, arbitrarily close to the threshold of $1/n$ beyond which no secret key can be established \cite{Acin2016}.